PhureephatS/PhureephatS.github.io/README.md

-*   Mr. Phureephat Sottiratanapan Used to serve at Buengkum District Office From 2010 - 2020.
+*   Mr. Phureephat Sottiratanapan Currently working at SCP System Co., Ltd. and previously served in BuengKum District Office From 2010 - 2020.